petershin/liferay-learn/docs/commerce/latest/en/store-management/configuring-shipping-methods/using-the-ups-shipping-method.md

 1. Add a few items to your cart.

-1. Open the mini cart and click Submit.
+1. Open the mini cart and click *Submit*.
 This starts the checkout flow.

 ![The shipping options from UPS appear during checkout.](./using-the-ups-shipping-method/images/01.png)

 Continue checking out until you reach the shipping method page.
-You can see the addition of UPS shipping options on this page.
+You can see the UPS shipping options on this page.
 Select the method of your choice and continue checking out.

 See [Getting Started with UPS APIs](https://developer.ups.com/get-started?loc=en_US) for more information on setting up your UPS Developer account.